digipres/publications/ipres/ipres-2019/papers/from-preservation-to-access-in-one-step.md

   systems.
 We expect to be able to provide a demonstration of the system and this specific feature at iPRES 2019.'
 creators:
-- Lyons, Bertram
+- Bertram Lyons
-- Vízner, Pamela
+- Pamela Vízner
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079790/download
 grand_parent: iPRES